richwill28/richwill28/README.md

 ### 🚀 About Me

-I'm endlessly fascinated by the big questions in theoretical computer science, the elegance of mathematics, and the artistry of programming languages.
+I'm endlessly fascinated by the big questions in theoretical computer science, the elegance of mathematics, and the craft of programming languages.

 ### ⚡ GitHub Stats